modular/mojo-vscode/README.md

 ### Mojo SDK Resolution

 The extension relies on the Python extension for locating your Python environment.
 In some cases, this appears to default to your globally-installed environment, even when a virtual environment exists.
-If the Mojo extension cannot find your SDK installation, try invoking the `Python: Set Project Environment` command and selecting your virtual environment.
+If the Mojo extension cannot find your SDK installation, try invoking the `Python: Select Interpreter` command and selecting your virtual environment.

 ## Debugger